 The Society of American Magicians, for which Houdini served as president until his death, was the official caretaker of the site until recently.
 Between 1975 and 1993, the bust that adorns the Houdini monument was stolen or destroyed four times—it’s thought to be the only graven image in any Jewish Cemetery.

-For many years, the likeness was only brought out for yearly ceremonies, but in 2011, a group of magicians from the Scranton Houdini Museum engaged in some guerrilla restoration, installing a new bust with the blessing of Houdini’s family, but without the permission of Machpelah or the Magician’s Society.
-The group has since taken over responsibilities for the site’s care, and so far the bust remains unscathed.
+For many years, the likeness was only brought out for yearly ceremonies, but in 2011, a group of magicians from the Scranton Houdini Museum engaged in some guerrilla restoration, installing a new bust with the blessing of Houdini’s family.
+The group has since taken over responsibilities for the site’s care, and so far the monument remains unscathed.

 With no funds to reoccupy, renovate, or demolish the old office building, its likely to stand until it falls down on its own; the same can’t be said of Houdini’s shiny new effigy.
 Odds are he’ll lose his head again—even though it’s screwed on.
 So next time you’re traveling down that graveyard highway, be sure to stop by for a look while you can.
 There’s no need to wait for the witching hour.
 At Machpelah Cemetery, the gate is always open, and every day is Halloween.